jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ## Follow up articles

-Future EXP articles planned
+We're planning on this being the first article in a series of accessibility posts.
+Here's what we'll be covering.

 * Methods of testing accessibility
-* How to create and check digital documents for accessibility
 * How accessibility can be added into the design workflow
 * Tips for ensuring development considers accessibility
+* How to create and check digital documents for accessibility

 [Check in on our blog ](https://expconsultancy.com/blog)in upcoming months to find out more.